 Xbox One doesn’t support standard USB audio.
 This makes standard cordless PC headsets incompatible with Xbox One.

-Usually, you have to connect the headset with the Xbox One controller with wires.
-It means they aren’t truly wireless and a lot of the features don’t work.
-It’s the result of Microsoft politics since PS4 does support standard USB so Xbox could support it too.
-Maybe in the future, they’ll add it.
+Usually, you have to connect the headset to the Xbox One controller with wires.
+It means they aren’t truly wireless, and a lot of the features don’t work.
+It’s the result of Microsoft corporate politics.
+It would be nice if they added support in Xbox Series X

-Can you connect standard Bluetooth headphones on Xbox One?
+Can you connect standard Bluetooth headphones on Xbox One console?

 No. Xbox One doesn’t support Bluetooth.
-You can only use specifically compatible headsets.
+You can only use dedicated headsets.

-Reasons to get yourself a wireless Xbox One headset if you:
+Reasons to get yourself a wireless headset if you:

 - Want to go to the toilet while chatting with friends

-- Like chatting with friends and walking around the home at the same time
+- Like talking with friends and walking around your home at the same time

 Reasons not to get a wireless gaming headset if you: